Children with disabilities

 The legislative framework for the team is primarily through the Children & Families Act 2014, Children's Act 2004, The Chronically Sick and Disabled Persons Act 1970, The Carers and Disabled Children Act 2000 and The Breaks for Carers of Disabled Children Regulations 2011.

-Information relating to the following areas can be found in the Bury Directory and link below:
+Information relating to the following areas can be found in the Bury Directory and the link below:

 - Short breaks and read more information on this short breaks page